quTuku03/Battery-Discharge-Measurement/README.md

 ## Overview

 This repository contains the Python control software **(read_data.py)** developed for my BSc thesis.
 The tool automates the process of recording battery discharge curves by synchronizing voltage readings and current measurements.
-The set-up is really simple: The Arduino is connected parallel to the battery, while the PPK2 is in series with the resistor.
+The set-up is simple: The Arduino is connected parallel to the battery, while the PPK2 is in series with the resistor.

 ## Schematic
 <img width="350" height="450" alt="κυκλωματικο" src="https://github.com/user-attachments/assets/9404f2c4-e301-42da-a6b9-8eb12ddf7cc9" />